 As your army gets better and your dirty tricks department gets dirtier you will receive combat bonuses.
 These are the level to which your forces have special abilities over and above normal.
-They range from Navigation to Siege and are very useful to have in a war or if anything happens to you by someone else attempting a dark Royal Proclamation against you.
+They range from Navigation to Ballista and are very useful to have in a war or if anything happens to you by someone else's special action.